Hammer2900/tgbot/README.md

 # tgbot
 Library for quick Telegram Bot with Python.
+Project moved to [telegram-bot-api](https://github.com/isman7/telegram-bot-api), forked from [Eiyeron](https://github.com/Eiyeron).

 ## Example of use